Fourzin/adalink-affiliate-market-mvp/README.md

 # adalink-spo-mvp
-This is the  repo for the MVP of "AdaLink: Affiliate Network for SPO Growth"
+This is the  repo for the MVP of "AdaLink: Affiliate Network for Cardano Businesses"

 The MVP is a reactapp that include all the frontend related code.